-The golden rule when you are answering competency based interview questions is to talk around 3 key points:
+The golden rule when you're answering competency based interview questions is to always talk around 3 things:

-CONTEXT ACTION RESULT
+Context Action Result

-CONTEXT is about describing a situation and setting a scene.
-ACTION is about explaining what action you took.
-RESULT is about detailing the outcome of your actions.
+Context is about describing a situation and setting the scene.

+Action is about explaining what action you took.

+Result is about detailing the outcome of your action.

-Your ability to answer these questions can often make or break an interview - so we have put together a few examples to assist you.
+Your ability to answer these question can often make or break your interview - so we have put together a few examples for you to assist with your interview preparation: